gruz/cv/README.md

 # Skills

-Skills array.
-Key is a skill name, value is a  skill level (1 to 10).
 1 - lowest, 10 - the ideal knowledge level

 > Since there is no criteria to determine knowledge level, here is my rating assumtion.